squareblob/MountAugusta/Constitution.md

 i.
 Requirements for citizen eligibility

 > a.
-Own or rent property, as defined in Article IV, in Mount Augusta.
+Must be a resident of Mount Augusta, defined by owning or renting property [§IV.A.ii.a.](https://reddit.com/r/mtaugusta/wiki/constitution#wiki_a._definition_of_property);
 >
 > b.
-Not be a convicted fugitive from the law of Mount Augusta.
+Have either substantially contributed to Mount Augusta, or be substantially or primarily active in Mount Augusta.
 >
 > c.
-Have either substantially contributed to Mount Augusta, or be substantially or primarily active in Mount Augusta.
+Not be a convicted fugitive from the law of Mount Augusta.
 >
 > d.
 Not be banned from the host server of Mount Augusta.